Integrations

 Compliance gap remediation:

-list_compliance_frameworks— see available frameworksselect_compliance_frameworks— link a framework to your modelget_compliance_reportwithstatus="uncovered"— find gapssuggest_compliance_remediation— propose missing assets and attackers (async, ~5 min)apply_compliance_remediation— apply approved suggestions (sync, ~5s)regenerate_controls— generate controls for newly added control objectives
+list_compliance_frameworks— see available frameworksselect_compliance_frameworks— link a framework to your modelget_compliance_reportwithstatus="uncovered"— find gapsauto_remediate— propose and apply missing assets, attackers, and controls for uncovered requirements (LLM-driven, reports progress natively)

 REST API